How to sleep better: tips for women for a good night’s sleep

 STAY WARM

 Dagsmejan’s merino wool pajamas for women combine the finest merino wool with high-tech Tencel from Eucalyptus.
 Our wool pajamas provide 50% lighter warmth than other thermal sleepwear and are 4x more breathable than cotton.
-Our patented NATTWARM™ fabric keep you warm without ever overheating, making for the best wool pajamas.
+Our trademarked NATTWARM™ fabric keep you warm without ever overheating, making for the best wool pajamas.
 This luxury sleepwear is your perfect match if you have a tendency to get cold during the night or during the winter season.
 Discovery what our most comfy pajamas can do for your sleep:

 SHOP NOW